Skip to main content

 Appearance

-• Granite: Expect natural movement and unpredictable beauty.
+Granite: Expect natural movement and unpredictable beauty.
 Each slab is a piece of art.
 If you want your kitchen island to be a showstopper, granite delivers.

 Durability

-• Granite: Strong and heat-resistant.
-You can set down hot pans without worry.
-But it does need sealing to protect against stains.
+Granite: Strong and heat-resistant.
+You can set down hot pans without worry, but it does need sealing to protect against stains.

 Maintenance

-• Granite: Needs sealing once a year.
+Granite: Needs sealing once a year.
 If you skip this step, spills like red wine or oil can stain.

 Lifestyle Fit: Which One Matches Your Home?

 Here’s where the decision gets real.
-It’s not just about what looks pretty in a showroom.
-It’s about how you live.
+It’s not just about what looks pretty in a showroom, it’s about how you live.

-• Choose granite if…
+Choose granite if:

 You love the authenticity of natural stone.
 You want something bold, unique, and timeless.
 You don’t mind a little extra maintenance for that raw beauty.